Multicultural Visit Program (MVP)

 Are there any costs I need to cover?

 All meals and overnight campus accommodations for students are free.
 If you are taking the Seattle/Tacoma charter bus, this transportation will be free of charge.
 Students traveling to campus from at least 250 miles away are eligible to apply for a campus visit travel grant (link to travel grant page) ranging from $50 to $300.
 Outside costs you may want to plan for might include buying items from the bookstore or snacks at the coffee shop.
-Lunch and dinner for parents are also covered.
+All on-campus meals for students are covered.

 Am I required to stay overnight on campus during the MVP Event?